nathancarter/ge-lib/to-do-list.md

 ## Cycle graphs

- * Write a `CycleGraphSVG` class that accepts a `CycleGraph` in its constructor, much like `DisplayCycleGraph` does, and that can render to a string or to a file.
  * Rename `GroupSVGRenderer.renderToFile()` to `renderSVGFile()`.
  * Add `GroupSVGRenderer.renderPDFFile()` that writes a temp SVG file, runs `rsvg-convert` on it, then discards the temp file.